pavelFaraday/Survey-Form-FreeCodeCamp/README.md

 **User Story #15:** Inside the form element, I am presented with a textarea at the end for additional comments.

 **User Story #16:** Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

+You can see this project LIVE at the following URL:  https://pavelfaraday.github.io/Survey-Form-FreeCodeCamp/